 3.📚 Develop and diversify the knowledge base

 70% of customers use businesses’ knowledge base to find answers instead of contacting the support team.
 Videos are perfect for developing and diversifying it.
-They tailor to customers’ desire not to contact the support team and gives them the satisfaction of resolving their issues themselves.
+They tailor to customers’ desire not to contact the support team and give them the satisfaction of resolving their issues themselves.

-Businesses with complicated products and services can also use videos that can be watched multiple times until a customer has a full understanding of all processes.
+Businesses with complicated products and services can use videos that can be watched multiple times until a customer has a full understanding of all processes.
 This eliminates the need to contact the support team every time there is a product-related question.

 4.🤝 Provide remote customer support

 98% of modern professionals want to work remotely at least several days a week.
 The same is true for those working in customer support.
 Especially now, when remote processes have been normalized by the pandemic.
-Plus, the more people are able to work remotely, the less health threats there are.

 5.🎥 Video for customer communication

-It is also perfect for inclusiveness as video communication can help customers who can only use sign language to communicate.
-For them this is a faster-than-chat-or-email option to explain the issues they experience with the product and virtually talk to the support consultants who must know the sign language to communicate with this type of customers.
+It is also perfect for inclusiveness, as video communication can help customers who can only use sign language to communicate.
+For them, this is a faster-than-chat-or-email option to explain the issues they experience with the product and virtually talk to the support consultants, who must know the sign language to communicate with this type of customers.